 What’s best for you sales and marketing alignment depends on the nature and mission of your organisation.

-Now, being able to prove that your marketing works is what will help you get the budget to take your marketing further next year.
+Now tha you can prove that your marketing works, you can justify your budget to take your marketing further next year.

 What is so powerful about marketing automation tools?
 It is that you can actually track your marketing campaign results along the various stages in your pipeline.
-And most importantly, that you can begin to link the actual revenue you have realised with each marketing campaign that you have running.
+Most importantly: you can begin to link the actual revenue you have realised with each running marketing campaign.

 Having a Marketing ROI in hand is, of course, very powerful.
 But also, consistently, filling the pipeline in the earlier stages is very powerful.
 It’s important for sales planning, but also for things like cashflow management or production planning.

-Successful sales and marketing alignment is not achieved overnight.
+You cannot achieve successful sales and marketing alignment overnight.
 Optimising is the name of the game.

 Or, read other insights in Salesforce CRM integration with Pardot.
-In our article, Seven Reasons Why Pardot, you’ll find why we recommend this software particularly for mid-sized B2B companies.
+In our article, Seven reasons why Pardot, you’ll find why we recommend this software particularly for mid-sized B2B companies.
 Sales and Marketing alignment is one of the reasons.
 Or, enjoy this classic but still insightful infographic on Salesforce and Pardot alignment.

 (*Update: Pardot is renamed to Salesforce Marketing Cloud Account Engagement as of April 5, 2022.)